-In planning and performing our audit, we considered the Ashland Parks and Recreation Commission's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Ashland Parks and Recreation Commission's internal control over financial reporting.
-Accordingly, we do not express an opinion on the effectiveness of the Ashland Parks and Recreation Commission's internal control over financial reporting.
+In planning and performing our audit, we considered the internal controls over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the internal control over financial reporting.
+Accordingly, we do not express an opinion on the effectiveness of the internal controls over financial reporting.